 This story had a happy ending.
 Of course, no one wants to waste money.
 But as a FinOps practitioner, I’d much rather tell the CFO that we went over our monthly cloud budget by $60K than by $600K.
 Wouldn’t you?

-In use at Zoom since 2019, Yotascale helped Zoom grow their cloud infrastructure efficiently as remote work skyrocketed during the pandemic.
-Read the case study for more.
+In use at Zoom since 2019, Yotascale has helped Zoom grow their cloud infrastructure efficiently as remote work skyrocketed during the pandemic.